myhdl/myhdl/doc/source/manual/conversion.rst

 Conversion output verification by co-simulation
 ===============================================

-.. note:: This section is only revelant for Verilog.
+.. note:: This section is only relevant for Verilog.

 To verify the converted Verilog output, co-simulation can be used.
 To make this task easier, the converter also generates a test bench that